Enter our Virtual Gallery of Lepidolite Mica Mineral Specimens

 Lepidolite is said to be very soothing and to have a calming effect, relieving anxiety and tension.

-Lepidolite with rubellite tourmaline is said to bring happiness, joy and increased vitality, and to inspire love.
+Lepidolite with pink tourmaline is said to bring happiness, joy and increased vitality, and to inspire love.

 Muscovite is said to increase one's understanding and perception, and to enhance one's reflective abilities.